tmalsburg/helm-bibtex/README.md

 - Open the PDF associated with an entry
 - Open the URL or DOI of an entry in the browser
 - Insert LaTeX cite command or ebib link or plain BibTeX key depending on document type
-- Insert BibTeX entry at point (useful when sharing BibTeX with colleagues via email)
+- Insert BibTeX entry or plain text reference at point (useful when sharing BibTeX with colleagues via email)
 - Add notes to an entry
 - Edit selected entry